 - Progress in mold venting technology is driving new requirements to mold cleaning: fragile mechanical venting systems or puzzle molds may not be damaged

-- New design features such as satin-like sidewall engravings with delicate feature sizes are vulnerable to pressure cleaning
+- New design features such as high contrast sidewall engravings with delicate feature sizes are vulnerable to pressure cleaning

 - A growing number of tire types and SKU require a higher level of automation in mold cleaning

 All these trends support the ongoing transition to laser cleaning in tire mold maintenance.

 Modern tires are high-tech products that are exposed to high stress in daily use, have a major influence on the driving performance of an automobile and are highly relevant to safety.
 Customers expect quality and their first evaluation criterion is the visual impression of the tyre.